oerc-music/meld-cli-tools/src/meld-tool/README.md

     - Linux: `getent passwd "$USER" | cut -d ':' -f 5 | cut -d ',' -f 1`
     - Currently relying on environment variable set in `$HOME/.meld-tool/solid-auth.sh`

+- [ ] Provide indication if a request is redirected?
+- [ ] Run without command show (some) help text
+- [ ] Test annotation not fully cleaning up
+- [ ] Apply unescaping to supplied URI
+        - need some experiments to understand what happens with non-uri characters

 ## Prerequisites

     npm install commander